A New Era of Regulation for Digital Assets

 Lugano Plan ₿

 Europe is slowly approaching the final stages of MiCA implementation.
-By July, companies will have been expected to implement a significant part of the regulation, and by the end of the year, the entire bill will come into force for everyone.
+By July, companies will be expected to implement a significant part of the regulation, and by the end of the year, the entire bill will come into force for everyone.

 A Global Approach: Navigating a Complex Regulatory Landscape